How to Use the Bolus wizard in AndroidAPS

 • Use the other 50% as input for the eCarbs.
 Spread out the eCarbs over a time period of 2 (rice, quinoa) to 6 (pizza, pasta) hours.

-If you are going to sleep, or sit behind a desk for long periods, you might add 10%-20% extra of insuline above the above the mentioned percentages as the insulin will act slower due to not being active in bed.
-Only do this if you’re glucose levels are on the higher end (> 8 mmol/L).
+If you are going to watch a movie 🍿 or sit behind a desk 🧑💻 for a long period of time, you might want to add 10%-20% extra of insuline above the above the mentioned percentages and substract that from the eCarbs.
+The insulin will act slower due to inactivity and there will be a lower risk of hypo’s.

-If you’re about to do an intensive workout within the next 4 hours, take preparatory measures described over here and here, and try to use eCarbs instead of the Bolus wizard as much as possible to prevent hypo’s.
+If you’re about to do an intensive workout within the next 4–6 hours, take preparatory measures described over here and here, and try to use eCarbs instead of the Bolus wizard as much as possible to prevent hypo’s.
 You can spread them out over a period of 1–3 hours for fast to medium release meals with carbs or 4–6 hours for slow meals with slow release carbs.
-Only if really needed, use 10–50% of your carbs as input for the Bolus wizard.
+Only in edge cases, for instance large meals with total carb content above 60–90 grams, use 10–50% of your eaten carbs as input for the Bolus wizard.

 3. BG